 Importance of ventilation

 Good ventilation relies on sufficient air gaps in the ‘inlets’ and ‘outlets’.
 These can be found at the sides and the ridge of the roof of livestock buildings.
 Thought also needs to be taken to ensure that these areas don’t provide excess draught in the winter months.
+We therefore build all cattle buildings and equine buildings with the needs of the livestock in mind.

 Reduce heat stress